 Apple for business is growing.
 Modern businesses are choosing to run on Apple, and they are redefining how work gets done on iPhone, iPad, and Mac.

 For Mac specifically, there are many things we are excited about in this release of macOS Catalina 10.15.
-We’ve noticed a thoughtful commitment to macOS in the workplace by ongoing support of the MDM ecosystem, investment in growing the MDM protocol, and nods to BYOD.
+We’ve noticed a thoughtful commitment to macOS in the workplace by ongoing support of the MDM ecosystem, investment in growing the MDM protocol, identity and SSO innovation, and nods to BYOD.
 The common thread through many of the changes was a balance of values between security and manageability, woven together to create a delightful user experience.

 We’ve spent the last few months in the weeds with the new device management documentation and beta software (and the last decade living and breathing Apple device management).
 This post will explore what’s new in 10.15, why it is a testament to the growth of Apple for business, and specific ways that Kandji is fully supporting it.